webrtc/KITE/README.md

 ### Install prerequisite software

 * Install the browsers you would like to test, available for your machine.
-Chrome, Edge, Firefox and Safari are supported at this stage. **Attention:** WebDriver for Firefox on Windows has some limitations (not supporting testing involving using media, or Firefox profile with fake media stream).
+Chrome, Edge, Firefox and Safari are supported at this stage.
+See the wiki for some limitations or hints for each browser.
 * Make sure you have a recent Java SDK installed (or get e.g. [*JDK 8.1*](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html))

 ### Download webdrivers and selenium server standalone